vinipachecov/java-design-patterns/README.md

 Instead of creating an instance of a formatter and an instance of a writer for a given functionality, the class report receives them instanciated so the method write in the Report class can provide a wider range of functionalities beyond a single use case like formatting jSON and writing in a file locally.

+## Design Patterns

+There are many design patterns, and to memorize them all can be hard.
+To help remembering them we can split them into 3 categories: _Creational, Structural and Behavioral_.

+**Creational**

+All design patterns that belong to this group deal with the process of creation of objects of classes, in other words, instantiation process.
+They will give you solutions to common problems you face when you are thinking on creating objects.

+**Structural**

+This category deal with how classes and objects are arranged or composed.

+**Behavioral**

+Behavioral patterns describe how classes and objects interact and communicate with each other.

+### Creational Patterns

+Initially to use patterns to create new objects can sound counter-intuitive.
+One might say that we already have the **new** keyboard to instantiate objects but as our projects become for and more complex we end up having objects depending on other objects, which requires a more intelligent approach.

+The list covered here are:
+- Builder
+- Simple Factory
+- Factory Method
+- Prototype
+- Singleton
+- Abstract Factory
+- Object Pool